I write about toxins in our food and air but what about social media?

 The Impact of Social Media On Mental Health

 There’s been a lot of research carried out over the past few years, which has shown excessive social media use can lead to mental health issues.
-It’s been linked to an increase in depression, anxiety, stress and eating disorders.

-There’s a number of reasons social media can trigger mental health issues.
+There are several reasons social media can trigger mental health issues.

 Firstly, although you’re interacting digitally with friends and family, it’s not the same as in-person interaction.
-This means you can often end up feeling isolated and lonely.

 It’s also common to feel envious of others when you’re browsing your social media feed.